Tall grasses silhouetted against a sunset over the River Yare at Strumpshaw Fen, Norfolk

 Guided Tours

-The RSPB offers guided tours of Strumpshaw Fen, which are led by knowledgeable and experienced guides.
-These tours provide visitors with an in-depth look at the reserve and its wildlife, as well as information about conservation efforts and the history of the area.
+The RSPB offers guided tours of Strumpshaw Fen, led by knowledgeable and experienced guides.
+These tours provide visitors with an in-depth look at the reserve and its wildlife, as well as information about conservation efforts and, the history of the area.

 Family Activities

-Strumpshaw Fen is a great destination for families, with several activities available to keep children entertained.
+Strumpshaw Fen is a great destination for families, with several activities to entertain children.
 The reserve has a natural play area, where children can climb trees, build dens, and explore the outdoors.
 The RSPB also offers family-friendly events and activities throughout the year, such as pond dipping and bug hunting.
+Pond dipping kits can be hired from the visitor centre.

 Photography